Denice Zamboanga: ONE Women's Atomweight Champion

 Zamboanga was scheduled to face Alyona Rassohyna for the interim ONE Women's Atomweight World Championship on October 5, 2024, at ONE Fight Night 25.
 However in August 2024, it was announced that Zamboanga had withdrawn from the bout due to a hamstring injury.
 The bout was rescheduled on January 11, 2025, at ONE Fight Night 27.
 She won the fight via technical knockout in round two to win the interim title.
 This win also earned her the $50,000 Performance of the Night bonus.

 Zamboanga was scheduled to face atomweight champion Stamp Fartex at ONE 173 on August 1, 2025.
 However, it was announced in May 2025 that Stamp withdrew due to a setback in her recovery from knee surgery.
 As a result, Stamp agreed to relinquish her atomweight MMA title and Zamboanga was subsequently promoted to undisputed champion.
 Zamboanga was then scheduled to face Ayaka Miura on November 16, 2025.
 However, she withdrew from the bout due to a medical issue.
+She later revealed she was pregnant and vacated the atomweight MMA title on June 23, 2026, following the birth of her first child.

+Personal life

+Zamboanga is married to fellow MMA fighter Fritz Biagtan.
+She announced the birth of their first child on June 23, 2026.